sindresorhus/got/readme.md

 Type: `Function`\
 Default: `(item, allItems, currentItems) => true`

-Checks whether the item should be emitted or not. `allItems` is an array of the all emitted items, while `currentItems` is an array of the current response items.
+Checks whether the item should be emitted or not.

 ###### \_pagination.shouldContinue

 Type: `Function`\
 Default: `(item, allItems, currentItems) => true`

-Checks whether the pagination should continue. `allItems` is an array of the all emitted items, while `currentItems` is an array of the current response items.
+Checks whether the pagination should continue.

 For example, if you need to stop **before** emitting an entry with some flag, you should use `(item, allItems, currentItems) => !item.flag`.
 If you want to stop **after** emitting the entry, you should use `(item, allItems, currentItems) => allItems.some(entry => entry.flag)` instead.